 The prospect of more frequent grid reliability events, such as extreme weather events and wildfire risk, creates an urgent need to enhance grid resiliency.
 California’s public safety power shutoff (PSPS) events highlight the need for microgrids to support vulnerable communities, as well as the value of on-site backup power for customers experiencing an outage.
 Fortunately, VGI-enabled vehicles can offer a solution by using EV batteries as a source of backup power during outage events.
 This approach could provide a relatively cost-effective microgrid solution as well as unlock a new value proposition for customers seeking backup power during a planned or unplanned outage.
 Meanwhile, by using EVs as sources of backup power, there can be a reduction in harmful emissions caused by diesel backup generators that may otherwise be implemented by customers and/or microgrid planners.

-5. Foster economic activity through innovation, competition, and market transformation
+5. Foster economic activity through innovation, competition, and market transformation.

 The multifaceted ecosystem of firms engaged in the VGI marketplace reflects the depth and diversity of private investment.
 As an example, over 50 automotive original equipment manufacturers (OEMs), EV supply equipment companies, and EV service providers are engaged on the topic of VGI in California.
 These market participants engage with equipment and software providers, project developers, financers, engineering, procurement, and construction companies, and operations & maintenance experts.
 VGI is well positioned to leverage existing strengths in the high-tech industry to build a vital new segment of the clean energy and transportation economies.